Furmanus/Arena-RL/README.md

 # Arena-RL

 Simple roguelike currently being under construction in early development phase.
-Written in Javascript with require.js and rot.js.
+Written in HTML5 and Javascript with require.js and rot.js.

 Things implemented so far: